 Zoom Bombing or Zoom Raiding is where an uninvited participant or coordinated groups of participants attempt to hijack and disrupt a meeting, often through the use of profanities, offensive imagery and racial epithets.
 The most common cause is users publicly sharing Zoom meeting details and meetings where no password was set, allowing uninvited people to join the meeting.

-To stay safe and secure with Zoom, see our guidance: Zoom for Meeting Hosts and Participants.
+To stay safe and secure with Zoom, see our Knowledge Base Articles: Zoom for Meeting Hosts and Zoom for Participants.

 Have Zoom accounts been compromised?